krammersf/theTasksApp/readme.md

 ## Fast run

-To quickly set up and run both the backend and frontend, you can use the provided `run.py` script.
+To quickly set up and run both the backend and frontend, you can use the provided `run.py` script (Mac m2).
 Follow the steps below:

 1. Ensure you have Python 3 installed on your machine.